ezClocker

 • Time off for voting

-Make sure you include what benefits you offer and when they become eligible.
+Also, include the benefits you offer and when they become eligible.
 Some examples are:

 • Medical